craftercms/docs/source/developers/extensions/marketplace/create-plugins.rst

   to allow dynamic sites that use API keys or passwords for external services.
 For more information about creating blueprints you can follow this guide: :ref:`create-a-blueprint`.

-- ``site``: This type of extension (plugin) can be used to add features to existing projects, it can include authoring and delivery extensions.
-For more information about creating project plugins you can follow this guide: :ref:`plugins`
+- ``plugin``: This type of extension can be used to add features to existing projects, it can include authoring and delivery extensions.
+For more information about creating plugins you can follow this guide: :ref:`plugins`

 .. _submit-plugin-to-marketplace: